-PD Outliers is an interview series in which high performing PwPs talk about and share the methods they use to succeed with Parkinson’s Disease.
-To read more about the series or discover other interviews click on the link at the end of this article.
+PD Outliers is an interview series in which outstanding PwPs talk about and share the methods they use to succeed with Parkinson’s Disease.

 The easiest way to introduce you to David Blatt is to show you this video.

 That’s him, at age 61, balancing on basketballs over twenty years after he was diagnosed with Parkinson’s Disease.
 If you explore his YouTube channel, you’ll find dozens of other impressive videos.
 You’ll see him boxing, skiing, running, juggling, and more—all with a level of activity many people would deem impossible for someone with PD.
 David had such success with these physical challenges that he began to teach others with Parkinson’s how to push beyond their own limits.

 But David was not always so active.
 In the first several years after diagnosis, he experienced a progressive physical decline.
 By year eight, he had trouble getting up from a chair.
 So what happened?
 How did he manage to turn his situation so strikingly around?

 I sat down with David to learn the secrets behind his remarkable turnaround, and to gather info on how other PwPs can use his methods to improve their quality of life.
 Our conversation covered the importance of embracing carbidopa-levadopa, how to exercise in a manner that stimulates your nervous system, and why you need to get your ego out of the way.

 David is keenly concerned that he does not represent what he has been able to achieve as showing that he has mastered all of his PD symptoms.
 “Every day has been a challenge for me since diagnosis,” he says, adding he still struggles with depression.
 And he points out that he had the advantage of being young and healthy and physically active at the time of diagnosis.
 “It is much harder for people who are older at diagnosis,” he says.